cdklabs/cdk-cicd-wrapper/README.md

 - License management over NPM and Python dependencies
 - Support for private NPM registry to interact with your libraries
 - Customizable CI/CD pipeline to form the process to your needs with built-in dependency injection
+- Sandbox deployment feature allows you to develop and experiment your solutions before it is introduced in the delivery pipeline

 ## Intended usage